NELLIE GAIL RANCH OWNERS ASS'N v. MCMULLIN

-Plaintiff, cross-defendant, and respondent Nellie Gail Ranch Owners Association (Nellie Gail) sued defendants, cross-complainants, and appellants Donald G. McMullin and Cynthia Jensen-McMullin (collectively, McMullins) to quiet title and compel the McMullins to remove a retaining wall and other improvements they built without Nellie Gail's approval on more than 6,000 square feet of common area Nellie Gail owned adjacent to the McMullins' property.
+[*988] ARONSON, J.—Plaintiff, cross-defendant, and respondent Nellie Gail Ranch Owners Association (Nellie Gail) sued defendants, cross-complainants, and appellants Donald G. McMullin and Cynthia Jensen-McMullin (collectively, McMullins)1 to quiet title and compel the McMullins to remove a retaining wall and other improvements they built without Nellie Gail's approval on more than 6,000 square feet of common area Nellie Gail owned adjacent to the McMullins' property.
 Following a bench trial, the trial court entered judgment for Nellie Gail and awarded Nellie Gail its attorney fees.
 The McMullins appeal, claiming the trial court should have quieted title in them or at least granted them an equitable easement over the disputed property.
 We disagree and affirm the trial court's judgment.

-First, the McMullins contend Nellie Gail was equitably estopped to bring this quiet title action because it told the McMullins it would not pursue construction of the wall as a violation of the governing declaration of covenants, conditions, and restrictions (CC&R's) and instructed the McMullins to work with Nellie Gail's architect to develop and implement a landscaping, irrigation, and drainage plan to help screen the wall from view.
+First, the McMullins contend Nellie Gail was equitably estopped to bring this quiet title action because it told the McMullins it would not pursue construction of the wall as a violation of the governing declaration of covenants, conditions, and restrictions (CC&R's) and instructed the McMullins to work with Nellie Gail's architect to develop a landscaping, irrigation, and drainage plan to screen the wall from view.
 The McMullins, however, forfeited this claim by failing to assert it at trial.
 Moreover, equitable estoppel requires the party asserting it to be ignorant of the true facts and to justifiably rely on the conduct or statements of another who has knowledge of those facts.
-The evidence supports the conclusion Nellie Gail did not know all of the facts and it made its statements after the McMullins knowingly constructed the retaining wall and other improvements on Nellie Gail's property without obtaining the required written approvals from Nellie Gail.
+The evidence supports the conclusion Nellie Gail did not know all of the facts and made its statements after the McMullins knowingly constructed the retaining wall and other improvements on Nellie Gail's property without obtaining the required written approvals from Nellie Gail.
 The McMullins therefore could not justifiably rely on Nellie Gail's statements even if they did not forfeit the claim.

 Second, the McMullins contend the trial court erred when it rejected their adverse possession claim because the McMullins failed to pay property taxes on the disputed property.
 The McMullins contend the disputed property had no value, and therefore they were excused from establishing that essential element.
 The McMullins were excused from paying property taxes only if they established no property taxes were levied or assessed on the disputed property during the relevant five-year period.
 Substantial evidence, however, supports the conclusion the disputed property had a value and property taxes were levied against it, but were assessed to the individual property owners in the community consistent with the law concerning property taxes on common areas owned by homeowners associations.

-Next, the McMullins contend the trial court erred in granting Nellie Gail a mandatory injunction authorizing it to remove the retaining wall and other improvements at the McMullins' expense, rather than requiring Nellie Gail to accept monetary damages as compensation for an equitable easement that would allow the McMullins to maintain the wall and improvements.
-A property owner generally is entitled to a mandatory injunction requiring an adjacent owner to remove an encroachment, but a trial court has discretion to deny an injunction and grant an equitable easement if the encroacher acted innocently and the balancing of the hardships greatly favor the encroacher.
+[*989] Next, the McMullins contend the trial court erred in granting Nellie Gail a mandatory injunction authorizing it to remove the retaining wall and other improvements at the McMullins' expense, rather than requiring Nellie Gail to accept monetary damages as compensation for an equitable easement that would allow the McMullins to maintain the wall and improvements.
+A property owner is generally entitled to a mandatory injunction requiring an adjacent owner to remove an encroachment, but a trial court has discretion to deny an injunction and grant an equitable easement if the encroacher acted innocently and the balancing of the hardships greatly favors the encroacher.
 Substantial evidence supports the trial court's conclusion the McMullins were not innocent encroachers and therefore the court properly granted Nellie Gail an injunction.

 Finally, the McMullins challenge the trial court's award of attorney fees to Nellie Gail, but we lack jurisdiction to review that award because the court made it after entry of judgment and the McMullins neither identified the award in their notice of appeal nor filed a separate notice of appeal.
 We therefore dismiss that portion of the appeal challenging the fees award.